Mr. Urban's Story... and the story of our beautiful Boutique Hotel

 One evening after a glass of wine at my favourite restaurant, the Blue Lagoon, I went for a walk along the Mekong River.
 Some local men who recognized me from The Sala Prabang said hello and we started talking.
 One of the men then said that his uncle wanted to sell his house and we arranged to meet the next day so I could see the property.
 When they showed me the land the house was built on I could not believe it, I was so excited it was almost impossible to control my emotions.
 The location overlooking the Mekong was perfect, a dream come true.

 I spent the following months travelling between Sweden and Luang Prabang before moving here permanently in November 2006.
-It was a year of hard work building the first property but it was well worth the effort and on December 27th 2007 The Mekong Riverview Hotel was officially opened.
+It was a year of hard work building the first property but it was well worth the effort and on December 27th 2007 we officially openened The Mekong Riverview Hotel.

 Warm welcome to Mekong Riverview Hotel